irmen/prog8/docs/source/programming.rst

     This is a named position in your code where you can jump to from another place.
     You can jump to it with a jump statement elsewhere.
 It is also possible to use a subroutine call to a label (but without parameters and return value).
-    Labels can only be defined in a block or in another subroutine, so you can't define a label inside a loop statement block for instance.

 Scope
 	Also known as 'namespace', this is a named box around the symbols defined in it.